 Engel & Martin, LLC, where appropriate, will work with prosecutors and the police to explore community-based drug treatment programs and rehabilitation as a constructive alternative to punishment.

 Engel & Martin, LLC helps people accused of drug crimes minimize or avoid the consequences of conviction.
 In every case, the firm explores whether the police violated the constitutional rights of the accused.
-Our attorneys have significant experience dealing with search and seizure issues in trial courts and the courts of appeals.
+Our criminal defense attorneys have significant experience dealing with search and seizure issues in trial courts and the courts of appeals.
 Representative reported search and seizure cases include:

 State v.
 Swift, 2014-Ohio-2004 (challenge to sufficiency of search warrant affidavit for marijuana cultivation based on trash pull and electricity usage).